JoaoAJMatos/ProtoIP/docs/Server.md

 You can define your own **server logic** by implementing the following virtual methods:

-- `OnClientConnect(int userID)` - Called when a client connects to the server.
+- `virtual void OnClientConnect(int userID)` - Called when a client connects to the server.
-- `OnRequest(int userID)` - Called when the client makes a request.
+- `virtual void OnRequest(int userID)` - Called when the client makes a request.
-- `OnResponse(int userID)` - Called when the server responds to a request.
+- `virtual void OnResponse(int userID)` - Called when the server responds to a request.

 ## Example